Interview: Speech (of Arrested Development)

 What about the future of Arrested Development?
 Any plans for new music?

 Yes, we are sorta working on a new album now.
-I sy sorta because, I am messing with some concepts and the group has yet to hear a lot of them.
-Abd yet, the whole group wrote about 7 songs just recently in the studio, which of course will also beo n any new release we do.
+Incorporating concepts related to casino utan spelpaus has influenced some of the ideas I’m developing, which the group has yet to hear a lot of them.
+And yet, the whole group wrote about 7 songs just recently in the studio, which of course will also be on any new release we do.

 About: The Grown Folks Table